 Niamey at night © Jake73

 Niger is a landlocked country in the heart of Africa known for its diverse cultures, oases of wildlife and beautiful desert landscapes.
-Unfortunately, most people also associate Niger with drought and famine, and, more recently, violent conflict and terrorism, due to media coverage of these tragic occurrences.
+Unfortunately, most people also associate Niger with drought and famine, and, more recently, violent conflict and terrorism.

 It is a very poor country, and due to the high threat of terrorism many travel authorities advise against touristic travel, but Niger is not without charm.